To authenticate an API call successfully, pass a Consumer ID and digital signature in the header for every API call.

 - Click Send.

-If basic API calls are successful from the ARCA but are not successful from the self-written code, the problem lies in the self-written code.
+If basic API calls are successful from the Advanced Rest Client App (ARCA) but are not successful from the self-written code, the problem lies in the self-written code.
 If the calls fail from the ARCA, there is a problem with the headers in the call.

 Troubleshooting Hints

-- If the call from the ARCA succeeds, the headers are correct.
+- If the call from the Advanced Rest Client App (ARCA) succeeds, the headers are correct.
 However, if the call fails, examine the headers.

-- If the call from the ARCA fails and you are not using the executable JAR file, generate the headers using the executable JAR file and try again.
-If the call now succeeds, either start using the executable JAR file in place of the self-written authentication code, or adjust the self-written code to generate the headers correctly.
+- If the call from the Advanced Rest Client App (ARCA) fails and suppliers are not using the executable Java Archive (JAR) file, generate the headers using the executable Java Archive (JAR) file and try again.
+If the call now succeeds, either start using the executable Java Archive (JAR) file in place of the self-written authentication code, or adjust the self-written code to generate the headers correctly.

-- If the call from the ARCA fails while using the executable JAR file, generate a new set of credentials from Developer Portal and retry with the new credentials.
-This ensures that the credentials are not obsolete, or you have not reset the Private Key recently.
+- If the call from the Advanced Rest Client App (ARCA) fails while using the executable Java Archive (JAR) file, generate a new set of credentials from Developer Portal and retry with the new credentials.
+This ensures that the credentials are not obsolete, or suppliers have not reset the private key recently.

-- If the ARCA is configured correctly and the most current credentials are being used, but errors still exist, contact Partner Support.
+- If the Advanced Rest Client App (ARCA) is configured correctly and the most current credentials are being used, but errors still exist, contact Partner Support.